Miloud Hadefi Stadium: Name of the stadium

-In 2014, M. Mohamed Raouraoua president of the Algerian Football Federation suggested that the stadium can take the name of the former legendary footballer of MC Oran and of the national team Abdelkader Fréha.
+In 2014, M. Mohamed Raouraoua president of the Algerian Football Federation suggested that the olympic stadium can take the name of the former legendary footballer of MC Oran and of the national team Abdelkader Fréha.
 Some other names were suggested like the other former legendary footballer Miloud Hadefi.
-Finally he kept the name of Olympic Stadium of Oran but it's called Miloud Hadefi Stadium.
+Finally he kept the name of Miloud Hadefi Stadium.

 Name of the olympic complex

-In the bigining of June 2022, the olympic complex was named Benhaddou Bouhadjar aka Colonel Othmane Olympic Complex.
+At the beginning of June 2022, the olympic complex was named Benhaddou Bouhadjar aka Colonel Othmane Olympic Complex.
 But on 23 June 2022, the complex was inaugurated and renamed by President Abdelmadjid Tebboune in the name of the former international footballer and of MC Oran, Miloud Hadefi and therefore became the Miloud Hadefi Olympic Complex.

 Handover and opening

 Tenants and events

-The Olympic Stadium hosted the events of 2022 Mediterranean Games from the 25 june till 5 of july 2022.
-Also It will host all Algeria national football team matches starting from the first match against Uganda in the 2023 Africa Cup of Nations qualification.
+The Olympic Stadium hosted the some events :